-On top of that, you’ve got some of the other classic late night options like McDonalds (near Pacha in Vila Olimpica, leave the club, cross the bridge, and walk another 100m and you’ll see it) and Burger King (on Las Ramblas, Drassanes metro, get off Las Ramblas exit, and walk another 200m), a billion pizza places, or just running into a chino and grabbing some chips and ice cream.
+On top of that, you’ve got some of the other classic late-night options like McDonald’s (near Pacha Barcelona in Vila Olimpica, leave the club, cross the bridge, and walk another 100m and you’ll see it) and Burger King (on Las Ramblas, Drassanes metro, get off Las Ramblas exit, and walk another 200m), a billion pizza places, or just running into a chino and grabbing some chips and ice cream.

 Additional option: Prepare something before you leave.
 Run to the closest grocery store and buy a Yakitomo instant ramen, or order a pizza and don’t eat it until you get back.